 Vitamin C: A study in Fertility and Sterility showed that vitamin C improves hormone levels and increases fertility in some women with luteal phase defect.
-During the study, 25% of the women who received vitamin C had got pregnant within 6 months compared to the placebo group in which 11% got pregnant in the same time period.
-Foods rich in vitamin C are: Papaya, bell peppers, broccoli, brussel sprouts, strawberry and oranges.
+During the study, 25% of the women who received vitamin C had gotten pregnant within 6 months compared to the placebo group in which 11% were pregnant in the same time period.
+Foods rich in vitamin C are: Papaya, bell peppers, broccoli, brussel sprouts, strawberries and oranges.

 Green leafy vegetables: Green vegetables are rich in B vitamins which are necessary for proper hormonal balance.

 Cholesterol from eggs, coconut oil and fat from organic and grass-fed animal products: Cholesterol is necessary for hormone production.
-Avoid eating a ‘low-fat’ diet and makes sure to eat a diet that includes whole fat sourced from grass-fed animal products.
-Foods rich in clean cholesterol: grass-fed beef, raw milk from grass-fed cows or goats, whole milk yogurt and kefir, free-range/pastured eggs, butter from grass-fed milk (Kerry Gold is a common one), Coconut oil.
+Avoid eating a ‘low-fat’ diet and make sure to eat a diet that includes whole fat sourced from grass-fed animal products.
+Foods rich in clean cholesterol are: Grass-fed beef, raw milk from grass-fed cows or goats, whole milk yogurt and kefir, free-range/pastured eggs, butter from grass-fed milk (Kerry Gold is a common one), and Coconut oil.

 All of these foods are necessary for proper hormone production in the body.
 Click here to learn more about eating a natural fertility diet…